elfalem/Leaflet.curve/README.md

 ```
 ### Requirements
 * This plugin is based on Leaflet version 1.0.0.
-* Currently, only SVG rendering is supported.
+* SVG rendering is best supported.
+Basic Canvas rendering is possible but animations won't work.
 * Browser and device compatibility testing is very limited.

 ### API